The AI-Ready School Library

 • You’re seeing AI show up in student research and need clearer expectations around credibility and citation.

-Need an invoice or PO?
-Orders of $600 or greater can choose invoice at checkout.
-For orders under $600, submit this form, and we will process your order manually.
+Invoice or PO options: Orders of $600 or greater can choose invoice at checkout.
+For orders under $600, please do not check out online.
+Submit this form, and we will process your order manually.

 TRAINING A TEAM?